sullivg2/sullivg2.github.io/advisory.md

 service providers.

 ## Services
-- Technology Product or Service Go-to-Market Advisory
+- Technology Product & Service Go-to-Market Advisory
 - Enterprise & Service Provider Technology Advisory

 **If you would like to discuss a project with me, please send me an [email](mailto:geoff@geoffsullivan.net)**